-Houston Astros owner Jim Crane brings intensity and a relentless work ethic to the franchise.
+Houston Astros owner Jim Crane started out as a little guy.
 (Photo by Alex Bierens de Haan.)

 Carlos Correa stood at the center of everything Puerto Rico did in the World Baseball Classic.

 The Astros' supersized expectations have Jeff Luhnow experiencing life differently.